timcreer1/Industrial_Anomaly_Detection_Mvtec/README.md

     │
     ├── data/
     │   ├── raw/                      # local / Kaggle only; not committed
-    │   ├── processed/                # lightweight saved metadata only
     │
     ├── outputs/
     │   ├── figures/                  # committed final figures used for review / report